BSpendlove/bspendlove.github.io/_posts/2023-12-03-using-containerlab-with-cicd.md

      source: https://github.com/srl-labs/containerlab
  rel. notes: https://containerlab.dev/rn/0.45/#0451
 ```

+Note: All configuration and scripts I've created on [this post can be found here](https://github.com/BSpendlove/containerlab-cicd-example).

 Let's install the GitHub self-hosted runner and assign it to our repository in GitHub...
 When you create a repository, you can go into `Settings` -> `Actions` -> `Runners`, click `New self-hosted runner` and run through the process to install it on a host.
 This then appears as a runner which we can use on our Actions and I'm thinking if its anything like GitLab, we should be able to run shell commands and directly call Containerlab, now it would be nice if we built a custom action that would build containerlab and perform all of this in a separate environment but it's 5:30pm on a Sunday and I fancy getting some sleep tonight, maybe next time I will write another post with this and we'll use everything learned in this post :-)